 After getting braces, they may rub your cheek or gums for a while and even make a cut or you have had broken braces or poking wire.
-When this irritate you and cause pain, you may put wax for braces.
+When this irritates you and causes pain, you may put wax for braces.
 But, how to apply dental wax on braces?

 You can put dental wax for braces simply using your two fingers and sticking well to the affected part of the brackets or wires.
 However, you have to choose the appropriate wax to get the best outcome.

-In this article, you will get a complete guide to using dental wax if you feel pain or braces wire get loose, popped or broken.
+In this article, you will get a complete guide to using dental wax if you feel pain or the braces wire gets loose, popped, or broken.

 Step 1: Getting the dental wax

 1. Get a box of wax from your orthodontist.

 After getting braces on your teeth, you get essential orthodontic kits for your braces from your orthodontist.

 You also get dental wax in those kits.
 In fact, this is one of the most important kits of all while wearing braces.

 However, if you don’t have it, collect some dental wax next time when you visit your orthodontist.

 It can help you anytime when you face problems with braces and wires.
 But, what’s the use of the wax?